ashn-dot-dev/site/src/blog/wip.md

 and
 [`std::slice[[T]]::copy`](https://github.com/ashn-dot-dev/sunder/blob/2023.03.31/lib/std/std.sunder#L820)
-which we can use to dynamically allocate and populate our own `a0` and `a1` slices in the Sunder implementation.
+which we can use to dynamically allocate and populate our own `a0` and `a1` slices in the Sunder implementation:

 ```
 var a0 = std::slice[[T]]::new(countof(a)/2);